paymennt/docs/community/2-account-management/3-business-information.md

 Customize your company logo, brand image, company description, and customer support information (email and phone number) on this page.

+## My Team

+Add/ remove any team members as well as manage their permissions.
+Refer to [Team setting and permissions](/2-account-management/2-team-settings/index.md) for more information.

+## My Documents

-## Trade License
+### Trade License

-You can easily update your trade license by accessing the “Company Registration” page (Navigate from the side menu “My Account -> My Business Info -> Company Registration”.

-Simply tap the "Update Document" button to upload new trade license details.
+Check your current trade license status and upload a new one if the existing license is nearing expiration.

+### MoA (Memorandum of Association)

+Upload tbe MoA if there are 2 or more shareholders in the company

-## Tax Registration
+### Tax Registration

-Set up your tax registration number (TRN) and upload the tax certificate with ease by clicking "Update" on this page.
+* Set up your tax registration number (TRN) and upload the tax certificate with ease by clicking "Update" on this page.
-Registering your tax information is essential for setting up tax-inclusive prices on your products in the Tax setting **[link to be added]**.
+* Registering your tax information is essential for setting up tax-inclusive prices on your products in the [Tax setting](/10-funds-and-payments/7-tax-settings.md).

-## Shareholders
+### Shareholders

 View shareholder details and manage them efficiently.

-- Request the removal of existing shareholders by navigating to their details and uploading necessary documents like Emirates ID.
+* Request the removal of existing shareholders by navigating to their details and uploading necessary documents like Emirates ID.
-- Add new shareholders seamlessly by clicking "Add Person" and providing the required ID documents.
+* Add new shareholders seamlessly by clicking "Add Person" and providing the required ID documents.

 ## Billing Contact